forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 # Vaccine Safety and (open?)
 Questions

 > __Rolling publication__ since young and healthy people and in some regions even children are not only allowed and motivated but often pressured to take vaccines deemed as safe.
 Here it is argued that the observed tolerable symptoms do *not* guarantee safety.
 Safety is relative: for risk persons of old age, no short term adverse effects is enough for vaccines to be much safer than to catch possibly life-threating Covid.
-However for young, just knowing there are no serious adverse and diagnoseable effects in the next months, does not mean a vaccine is safe.
-For young, Covid is mostly similar to common cold or a flu.
-So the risk estimation is rare adverse events from Covid versus rare and/or speculative adverse effects from vaccination.
-Possibilities of rare and/or speculative adverse events are the topic of this page.
+However for young, just knowing there are no serious adverse and diagnoseable effects in the next months, does not mean a vaccine is safe, especially since Covid is mild for the young. *Overall the risk estimation is the protection against adverse events from Covid versus rare and/or speculative adverse effects from vaccination.
+The possibility of such rare and/or speculative adverse events, is the topic of this page.*

-> The adverse effects below are **speculative** and if they should occur they likely will occur only rarely but if healthy people are motivated or even pressured to vaccinate, in my opinion, the safety must be ensured and not just be presumed.
+> If healthy people are motivated or even pressured to vaccinate, in my opinion, the safety must be ensured and not just be presumed.
 People may have possibly long lasting adverse effects or even die for a supposed considerate and safe action. // On the 12.6.21, news papers mentioned a case of a 18 year old person who died due to thrombosis likely because of vaccination, which was a push to publish the speculative concerns below.

 > Adenoviruses and how transfected RNA works are currently not main topic of this page and in depth treatment and understanding of RNA is lacked here.
 However anybody understands RNA?
 RNA can do a lot.
 RNA is often set equal to the messenger RNA (mRNA) which is transcribed from DNA and after a variety of processing steps is translated to proteins.
 However most RNA has regulatory or enzymatic functions such as: RNA is used by cells for communication, RNA regulates the translation of mRNA and many cell intern enzymes are RNA.
 Also the properties of RNA vary with the functions.
 For example the life time of mRNA produced in the nucleus is usually limited since 1)mRNA is strictly regulated and 2) one break can prevent the translation to the functional protein.
 In general however, the life time of RNA varies.
 For example the RNA ribosomes largely consists of RNA and such these tend to live much longer than mRNA.
-The of RNA of RNA viruses including coronaviruses and influenza also tends to be more stable, even though in the case of most (all?)
-RNA+ stranded virus, the RNA is translated by ribosomes and thus acts as mRNA.
+The of RNA of RNA viruses including coronaviruses tends to be more stable than the mRNA produced by the cells themselves, even though in the case of most (all?)
+RNA+ stranded viruses, the RNA is translated by ribosomes and thus acts as mRNA.

 > Information for which of the speculations below the safety is known (both safe and unsafe) is appreciated.